Sex and sex hormone symptoms

 If you have vaginal dryness you may also have itchiness and a discharge.
 We don’t know exactly how many women have this problem.
 But research suggests that at least half the women taking hormone treatment (50%) have a problem related to vaginal dryness.

 If you have a hormone dependent cancer you won’t be able to take hormone replacement therapy to relieve your symptoms.
 Other non hormone treatments may help, including creams and moisturisers that you put into your vagina.
-You use some of these a few times a week, such as Replens.
+You use some of these a few times a week, such as Replens or Hyalofemme.
 Others you use just before intercourse such as Vielle, Sylk, Yes, Durex lube, KY jelly, and Aquaglide.

 Two studies have found that vaginal oestrogen didn’t increase the risk of the cancer coming back.
 But we need larger trials to be certain about this.
 You can either use a cream or a pessary.
 A pessary is a small pellet that you put inside your vagina and gradually dissolves.
 Your body will absorb some oestrogen but the amounts are small.
-Research suggests that it doesn’t raise the levels of oestrogen in the blood.
+Research suggests that it doesn’t raise the levels of oestrogen in the blood very much.

 Rated 4 out of 5 based on 6 votes

 Question about cancer?
 Contact our information nurse team